PEER REVIEWING PROCEDURE AND POLICY

 Proof before publication

-The article, once accepted, is formatted, for it final layout, by the secretariat.
+The article, once accepted, is formatted, for its final layout, by the secretariat.
 Before posting and publication, a pdf proof is sent to the authors for approval.
 At this stage, only modifications of details that do not change the layout are accepted.
-A form is sent to each co-author to confirm that he is the author or co-author of the article, that he accepts publication and to declare any conflicts of interest.
+A form is sent to each co-author to confirm that he/she is the author or co-author of the article, that he/she accepts publication, and to declare any conflicts of interest.
 The form is available at this link.
 Each co-author must complete it and send it to the publisher directly or through the main author.